tomasfearon/milestoneCctvConverter/README.md

 Mediainfo shows that they are H.264/MPEG-4 AVC video streams with 25 frames per second.

+A small number of directories contained .chk files as well as .pic files.
+They contain the same data as the .pic files, and are numbered consecutively with the .pic files.

-To enable playback and to make review easier, this script traverses the Mediadatabase directory and concatenates the .pic files and packages them as an .avi
+To enable playback and to make review easier, this script traverses the Mediadatabase directory and concatenates the .pic/.chk files and packages them as an .avi

 Usage
 ===============================